- Suckley Family

 - Daisy Suckley

-Originally from Sheffield, England, George makes his fortune in the US as merchant, owner of steamboats, and ultimately landowner in New York City, the Hudson Valley, New Jersey, and Ohio.Above, detail from a miniature portrait of George Suckley
+Originally from Sheffield, England, George makes his fortune in the US as merchant, owner of steamboats, and ultimately landowner in New York City, the Hudson Valley, New Jersey, and Ohio.Pictured, detail from a miniature portrait of George Suckley

 September 22, 1799

 George Suckley and Catherine Rutsen are married at her childhood home, The Homestead in Rhinebeck, New York, by the Reverend Freeborn Garrettson.
-Catherine does not come to the marriage empty-handed; she has inherited portions of the Beekman Patents from her father, John Rutsen.
+Catherine does not come to the marriage empty-handed; she has inherited portions of the Beekman land patents from her father, John Rutsen.
 The couple settles in New York City.

-Above, a portrait of Catherine Rutsen as a young woman
+Pictured, a portrait of Catherine Rutsen as a young woman

 June 6, 1850